CymruLavis/embedded_systems_team_project/readme.md

 Instagram: https://www.instagram.com/smartdrinking_2024/

 # Introduction
 Do you love to drink but hate the work it takes to make a great cocktail?
 Do you struggle to know what drinks you can make with the ingredients you have available?
 Do you not have a live in bartender?
 Well, look no further as this machine is the answer to all your problems.
-The smart drinker cocktail machine has a database that has access to a wide variety of drink recipies and can be easily modified to add your own recipies.
+The smart drinker cocktail machine has a database that has access to a wide variety of drink recipies and can be easily modified to add your own.
 With the 3D print files available in the CAD folder, a spare raspberry pi and the BOM for all the components, you can have your own cocktail machine up and running in an afternoon.

-The development team behind this creation wanted to focus on creating an event driven system that could be easily scaled to the users needs

-- what is it
-- why is it importatnt ie what problem has it solved
-- why is it worth your time to build this (you will have a robust cocktail machine)
-- what makes it unique (event driven programming which allows for smoother operation and class structure makes it easily scaleable)
--
-The objective of this project is to design and create an event driven, real time, cocktail machine that can successfully make the user a wide selection of drinks.

-- project overview
-- what problem are we solving

-The problem: ​
-Not everyone is a trained bar tender​
-Don't have the time to make drinks​
-Don't have the recipes memorized​
-The solution:​
-Automated drink machine​
-Streamlines the drink making process​
-Organizes the ingredients​
-User friendly interface​
-Real Time Aspects:​
-Could add multiple triggers for the real time complexity (voice and UI)​ The limit switches must stop the motor from spinning quickly so the correct bottle is over top of the glass​ Computer vision to stop the motor that is lifting the glass when it reaches the top limit of the dispenser​
+The Smart Drinker is a 6 incredient dispensing machine that creates your favourite drinks in a matter of seconds.
+No longer will you have to google what drinks can be made with the ingredients available as the database of recipies will do that for you.
+No longer will you have to search for the recipies as the machine automatically mixes the perfect cocktail at the simple push of a button.
+If you choose to clone this repo and follow the CAD assembly then you will be left with a useful home appliance that can expand with your tastes.

 # Design
 ## Required Libraries